 SESAME is a major intergovernmental science facility in Allan, Jordan, that was formally opened by H.M.
 King Abdullah II of Jordan on 16 May 2017.
 It is the first synchrotron light source in the Middle East, and also the region's first true international centre of excellence.
-It was created under the auspices of UNESCO, but is an independent intergovernmental organization.
-It is modelled on CERN (although it has very different scientific aims).
+It was created under the auspices of UNESCO (United Nations Educational, Scientific and Cultural Organization), but is an independent intergovernmental organisation.
+It is modelled on CERN (European Organization for Nuclear Research), although it has very different scientific aims.

-The heart of SESAME is a 2.5 GeV synchrotron light source (133m in circumference), providing radiation from the Infrared light to X-rays of unparalleled quality, a unique tool to expand the boundaries of scientific investigations into new materials and living matter.
+The heart of SESAME is a 2.5 GeV synchrotron light source (133m in circumference), providing radiation from the infrared light to X-rays of unparalleled quality, a unique tool to expand the boundaries of scientific investigations into new materials and living matter.